samueljmello/github-actions-exercises/10-Reusable-Workflow.md

 The result will be an execution of the workflow `Manual & Shared Workflow`, that will output the values passed to it from the `with` option.

 ## Notes
-- When using a shared workflow from a **public** or **internal** repo, the syntax will be slightly different:
+- When using a shared workflow from a **public** or **internal** repository, the syntax will be slightly different:
 `<owner>/<repo>/<path-to-workflow>@<release-tag>`
-- Workflows shared from an **internal** repo must have the appropriate repository settings (see [instructions here](https://docs.github.com/en/enterprise-cloud@latest/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#allowing-access-to-components-in-an-internal-repository))
+- Workflows shared from an **internal** repository must have the appropriate repository settings (see [instructions here](https://docs.github.com/en/enterprise-cloud@latest/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#allowing-access-to-components-in-an-internal-repository))